What we do Bikes

 You have decided your are cycling the Camino, you have booked your self-guided tour and you are now wondering how it will work.
 We can also organise guided Camino de Santiago cycling tours for groups, contact our group team at firstname.lastname@example.org.

 Your bike will be delivered to your first hotel, ready for the following day: your first day cycling.
-The bike will be neatly packed in a box so the handlebar needs to be straightened and the pedals need to be attached.
+The bike will be neatly packed in a box so the handlebar needs to be straightened and the pedals need to be attached and secured (instructions included).
 It is important you check the bike before you start your journey, making sure everything is working properly.
 If you think there is something not quite right, let us know so your bike can get replaced and avoid trouble on your way (in a way, it is similar to renting a car!).

-Once you finish your cycling trip, your bike will be collected from your last hotel (if you have an ebike you should bring it back to the bike shop in Santiago.
-You can see full details in the General Info document included in your holiday pack).
+Once you finish your cycling trip, your bike will be collected from your last hotel; if you have an ebike you should bring it back to the bike shop in Santiago.
+You can see full details in the general information document included in your holiday pack.